pmd/pmd-bluej/README.md

 Please see the PMD documentation for the rulesets available.

-Building:
+## Building:

-If you want to build it: (under Linux):
+### If you want to build it: (under Linux):

-Install Maven

-Find the BlueJ extensions jar file, this file (under Linux) is located in ~\bluej\lib\ and (under Windows) it is located in C:\Program Files\BlueJ\lib and is named bluejext.jar.

-copy bluejext.jar from your BlueJ lib directory to the lib directory
+You need to have maven installed.

     mvn package
     mv target/pmd-bluej-1.0-SNAPSHOT.jar PMDExecExt.jar
     mvn clean

-To build the Windows version:
+### To build the Windows version:
 (I know this is a bit of a hack)

 Modify MenuBuilder.java to comment the Unixisms and uncomment the Windows stuff

     mvn package
     mv target/pmd-bluej-1.0-SNAPSHOT.jar PMDExecExt-win.jar
     mvn clean

 Change the comments in MenuBuilder.java back and save file.